-This may be the Frances Slimon, 19, (1913-1993) living in 1933 with three other women at 19A Eccleston Street, London SW1 (Maggie and Margaret Little and Nellie Carpenter).
+Frances Slimon, 19, (1913-1993) was a suffragist, at the time of the dinner living with three other women at 19A Eccleston Street, London SW1 (Maggie and Margaret Little and Nellie Carpenter) – the Littles probably relations.
 Only Nellie was there in 1932.
-The name is not a common combination and with family tells us that she was lobbying at the House of Lords around this time would seem to confirm her seat, perhaps an assistant to Elizabeth Abbott who two years earlier was making an Open Door Council presentation at the Lords, as described on her page.
-We will leave the puzzle sign for now as information develops.
+Frances’ family tell us that she was lobbying at the House of Lords around this time and we know from her photograph that she was demonstrating for women’s rights at the time, with two other members of her table on this occasion – Florence McFarlane and Betty Archdale (see full photograph below).
+Elizabeth Abbott, also on this table, two years earlier was making an Open Door Council presentation at the Lords, as described on her page – perhaps the young fellow-Scot Frances was assisting her.

 On our suggested line up of Abbott, Slimon, McFarlane, Helen Archdale, Mayo, Marsh, Betty Archdale and Moore, she would be with fellow Scots Elizabeth Abbott and Florence McFarlane.
 But it is perhaps also possible that if she was an invitee of Betty Archdale, her contemporary, they might have sat together.
 Quite a strongly Scottish line up, extending to Helen Archdale as well.